 Ryan: Yeah, and Twitter has been fighting this forever.
 Yesterday they came out with some new rules saying that you can mute certain speech, or certain keywords, you could even take yourself out of certain conversations.
 The problem with that rule setting is that it’s kind a band aid for a bullet wound.
 Emmy Rossum just recently overnight was talking about how she was getting hate speech, and some of the tweets that she was getting were things like “Get ready for the trains,” or, “They’re warming the ovens.”
 She’s a Jewish actress known for speechless on Shameless on Showtime.
 And you can’t keyword that out of your stream.
 Otherwise, are you gonna put in there “I don’t want to see trains, I don’t want to see ovens?”
 It doesn’t make any sense.
 Today, what Twitter is doing is actively going out and banning accounts that are promoting hate speech or ultimately targeting people based on their orientation, their sexuality, or their religions.

-Interviewer: The bullying on Twitter has gotten so bad that some people have shied away from it.
+Brooks: The bullying on Twitter has gotten so bad that some people have shied away from it.
 A lot of celebrities have written off Twitter, sometimes they come back.
 But because it is so viscous, is this near estimation going to help?

 Ryan: Well, here’s the thing about the internet is anonymity breeds just the worst in some people.
 Not everyone, there’s a lot of great things that can happen.
 When you’re anonymous you’re able to speak your mind, and maybe say things that you wouldn’t normally.
 When it comes to hate speech, and when you’re trying to harass people and hurt them based on their color of their skin, or their religion, or anything else, it’s ridiculous.